satyamtiwari1004/satyamtiwari.github.io/README.md

 8. **Access the application:**
 Open your web browser and go to http://127.0.0.1:8000/ to view the application.

-## Usage

-1. Register an account or log in if you already have one.
-2. Add the URLs of the products you want to track.
-3. Set your desired price thresholds for the products.
-4. Wait for email notifications when the prices drop below your thresholds.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and use a feature branch.
 Pull requests are warmly welcome.